 A huge network of streams and rivers crisscross Otaki’s rugged landscape, and there are numerous waterfalls around the village.
-Kiyotaki and Shintaki Falls are the best known; each over 30-meters-hight, they have been sacred places of purification for centuries.
-The currents that feed them flow from Mt.
-Ontake itself.
+Kiyotaki and Shintaki Falls are the best known; each over 30-meters-high, they have been sacred places of purification for ascetics and pilgrims for centuries.
+Today in Japan, they are also regarded as power spots, parts of the landscape healing energy.

-During takigyo, or traditional waterfall austerities, practitioners stand beneath the icy flows to cleanse the mind of extraneous thought, enhancing the clarity of meditation.
-The practice also has symbolic value as a kind of mountain baptism, linking the world of the village below to the pristine heights.
 In the old days, pilgrims could only begin climbing Mt.
-Ontake after 100 days of austerities at the falls, accompanied by the appropriate rituals and long periods of fasting and meditation.
-These days, the practitioners of Ontake-san’s mountain faith still visit the falls for their rituals, if for shorter periods.
+Ontake after long periods of austerities at the falls, accompanied by the appropriate rituals and extensive fasting and meditation.
+Practitioners of Ontake-san’s mountain faith still perform their purifications beneath the falls today, but for much shorter periods.

 Every season has its own draw.
 In spring, the falls thunder with melt-water from the mountain.
 Particularly in the summer, don’t be surprised if you encounter groups of white-clad pilgrims performing austerities.
 You’ll hear them chanting their incantations as you approach.
-Autumn is gorgeous with the colors of the changing leaves, and in the winter, enormous ice pillars form.
-Visit the waterfalls at night during this period to see them lit up in their ice-palace splendor.
+Autumn is gorgeous with the colors of the changing leaves framing the cascades.

-While Kiyotaki and Shintaki Falls are both used in a similar way by the faithful, their surroundings and atmospheres are unique.
+While Kiyotaki and Shintaki Falls both fulfill a similar function for the faithful, their surroundings and atmospheres are unique.
 We highly recommend visiting both.
 Shintaki is less visited and has an otherworldly vibe.
 Feel free to walk past the shrine into the cave behind the falls, but watch your step—the damp rocks can be slippery.

-The Ontake Waterfall Trail connects the falls and lets you walk in the footsteps of centuries of spiritual pilgrims.
-The loop takes about an hour and a half to walk and covers the fourth stage of the Ontake Pilgrimage Trail, which includes some of its more otherworldly scenery.
+Part of the Ontake Pilgrimage Trail, this hike connects the sacred falls and lets you walk in the footsteps of centuries of spiritual pilgrims.
+Starting about 3.5 km up from the village center, the loop trail takes about 2 hours to walk and includes some of the mountain’s more otherworldly scenery.

 Kiyotaki Falls